-If the respondent hasn’t paid the adjudicated amount and other relevant fees owing to the claimant, the claimant may request the ANA to produce an adjudication certificate.
+If the respondent hasn’t paid the adjudicated amount and other relevant fees owing to the claimant, the claimant may request the QBCC to produce an adjudication certificate.

 The adjudication certificate is a formal legal document that states the adjudicator’s determination including the adjudicated amount, the amount of interest owing as well as any adjudicator fees owed to the claimant.